bobrown101/linux-corsair-lighting-node-core-control/README.md

 # Control Corsair Lighting Node CORE on linux
-Corsair's iCue software is only available on linux, and doesnt work with wine.
+Corsair's iCue software is only available on windows, and doesnt work with wine.
 I reverse engineered the protocol to communicate with the Lighting Node CORE and wrote a script to control it on linux.

 ## How to install